Sage-Bionetworks-Challenges/RARE-X-DREAM-baseline-model/README.md

    * `v1`: version of your model
    * `.`: filepath to the Dockerfile

-   > **Note**: our submission system uses the x86-64 cpu architecture.
+   > **Note**: the Synapse submission system uses the x86-64 cpu architecture.
 If your machine uses a different architecture, e.g. Apple Silicon, you will need to additionally include `--platform linux/amd64` into the command.

 4. (optional but recommended) Locally run the model to ensure it can run successfully.
 For this, you may use [dummy_task2](https://www.synapse.org/#!Synapse:syn51614785) and [dummy_task2_test](https://www.synapse.org/#!Synapse:syn51974898) as the mounts for `/input` and `/test`, respectively.
 E.g.